ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 ####  ** _Note: For Proof-Read Only_

-In previous post, we established that a mutating virus presents a unique challenge to drug developer.
-So intuitively, I try to look into a viable solution that would be effective against viral outbreak regardless of the mutational factor.
-Understanding that vaccine and antiviral tends to be specific, I explore the possibility of a more broad spectrum solution, one that harms invading virus and possibly the host at the same time but is much more harmful to the virus.
-When outside of the host, virus is vulnerable to many things.
-If one wish to destroy virus in a petri dish , one can:
+In previous post, we established that a mutating virus presents an insurmountable challenge.
+Understanding that vaccine and antiviral tends to be specific about their target, we need to consider a broad spectrum solution that could nullify the mutational advantage of virus.
+It would be a solution that harms the virus and tolerable by the host.

+Outside of the host, virus is vulnerable to many things.
+Some of the most common methods are:
 - apply bleach to viral solution,
 - heat the viral solution to 60&#8451; or even higher,
-- use electricity to cause extreme electroporation across the membrane hence rupturing it
+- use electricity to cause extreme electroporation across its membrane,
-- radiate with ultraviolet light to break the virus gene
+- ultraviolet light radiation to damage the virus inner gene

-Intuitively, the candidates are chemical, heat, radiation, and electricity.
-It is easy to see there's many things that can kill a virus outside the host, but it's completely different matter about killing virus inside the host.
+Intuitively, the potential solutions would be based on chemical, heat, radiation, and electricity.
+It is an easy matter to destroy a virus outside the host, but it is completely a different matter when trying to destroy virus inside the host.
 One may think any of the potential solutions mentioned is more likely to kill **both** the virus and the host.
-But as I look further into each of the candidates, I suprisingly found a viable candidate: electricity
+But as I look further into each of the solutions, I suprisingly found a viable candidate: electricity.

 ## Biocompatible Electricity

-Biocompatible electricity is best described as electricity exposure in which human body can tolerate for long period.
-The term of biocompatible electricity was first mentioned in 1991 study done at Albert Einstein College of Medicine by a team of 3 researchers: Professor William D. Lyman, Dr Irwin R. Merkatz, and Dr. Steven G. Kaali.
+Biocompatible electricity is best described as electricity exposure that can damage pathogens while tolerable by human body for long period.
+The term of biocompatible electricity was first mentioned in 1991 paper written at Albert Einstein College of Medicine by a team of 3 researchers: Professor William D. Lyman, Dr Irwin R. Merkatz, and Dr. Steven G. Kaali.

-Their paper titled [_"Biocompatible Electric Current Attenuates HIV Infectivity"_][journal-LymanAtAl] describe <span class="tooltip" data-key="inVitro">in vitro</span> experiments where direct electric current at microcurrent intensity was applied to a solution of HIV-1 virus and <span data-key="H9Cell" class="tooltip">[H9 cells][info1]</span> separately.
-The study found a **statistically significant reduction in <span class="tooltip" data-key="ReverseTranscriptase">[reverse transcriptase][info2]</span>** activity when HIV virus was mixed with the H9 cells.
-This translates to **attenuated infectivity** of HIV virus.
-[Lyman At Al][journal-LymanAtAl] hypothesised that electric current might somehow damaged reverse transcriptase enzyme, hence rendering HIV-1 virus unable to replicate inside the H9 cells.
+The paper titled [_"Biocompatible Electric Current Attenuates HIV Infectivity"_][journal-LymanAtAl] describe <span class="tooltip" data-key="inVitro">in vitro</span> experiments where direct electric current at microcurrent intensity was applied to a solution of retrovirus HIV-1 virus and <span data-key="H9Cell" class="tooltip">[H9 cells][info1]</span> separately.
+Lyman et al. found a **statistically significant reduction in <span class="tooltip" data-key="ReverseTranscriptase">[reverse transcriptase][info2]</span>** activity when HIV virus was mixed with the H9 cells.
+This directly translates to **reduced or attenuate infectivity** of HIV virus.
+[Lyman et al.][journal-LymanAtAl] hypothesised that electric current might somehow damaged reverse transcriptase enzyme, hence rendering HIV-1 virus unable to replicate inside the H9 cells.
 On the other hand, H9 cells treated with similar treatment were still viable.

-Below are some excerpts and images taken from the paper that describe the findings:
+Below are an excerpt and graph from [Lyman et al][journal-LymanAtAl] paper that describe the findings:
 > ### Reverse Transcriptase Assays
 >
 > The direct electric currents to which HIV was exposed also reduced reverse transcriptase activity. **.......**